 The authority over student behavior, academic and non-academic, rests with the Vice President of the respective division of the University.
 The Vice President for Academic Affairs delegates authority over academic behavior to the Dean of the college or school.
 In all other areas, whether on or off campus, the Vice President for Student Services delegates authority in matters of conduct to the Associate Vice President/ Dean of Students and the Student Conduct system of the University.
-The Vice

-President for Student Services is responsible for formulating appropriate procedures and regulations concerning student behavior and for the conduct consideration of violations.
+The Vice President for Student Services is responsible for formulating appropriate procedures and regulations concerning student behavior and for the conduct consideration of violations.
 The Student Code of Conduct applies to all students enrolled at Xavier University and incidents occurring on campus and in most situations off the campus, if an infraction involves a student or a student organization that has an affiliation with the University.
 If an enrolled student is charged with a violation of the Code, he/she may have to resolve the charge(s) before registering for a subsequent term or receiving a transcript or diploma.
 If a student is granted withdrawal from the University, including a retroactive one, he/she may still be required to resolve the charge(s) arising from an alleged violation of the Code while enrolled.
 Incidents and events that violate this Code and that involve Xavier University students or organizations occurring at institutions part of a Xavier University consortium are subject to Xavier University student conduct action.
-Please refer to the Statement on Student Rights and Responsibilities that appears in the beginning of this Handbook [page 9 of the Xavier University of Louisiana Student Handbook, http://www.xula.edu/student-handbook/documents/Student%20Handbook 1617.pdf] These guidelines cannot specify every circumstance but define the practices necessary for an orderly educational environment and are subject to change without notification.
+Please refer to the Statement on Student Rights and Responsibilities that appears in the Xavier University of Louisiana Student Handbook.
+These guidelines cannot specify every circumstance but define the practices necessary for an orderly educational environment and are subject to change without notification.